Quinnipiac University

 All options include:

-• Faculty-designed and delivered programming, administered on campus with educational support staff and program materials
+• One week of faculty-designed and delivered programming, administered online or on campus with educational support staff and program materials

 • Technology and software support